MicrosoftDocs/memdocs/memdocs/intune/user-help/encrypt-your-device-android.md

     * Microsoft Intune users: You'll have to wait until the page updates, but when it does, your encryption status should change to compliant.

-## Set startup passcode or PIN
+## Set startup passcode
-When you [encrypt your device](#encrypt-device) and [enable secure startup](#enable-secure-startup), you'll be prompted to set your device PIN or password.
+When you [encrypt your device](#encrypt-device) and [enable secure startup](#enable-secure-startup), you'll be prompted to set your device PIN, password, or other authentication method (if allowed by your organization).
 No further steps are needed.

 To choose or change the lock screen type: